-WE DEVELOP THE SYSTEM AND MARKETS
+WE DEVELOP THE System and markets

-ELIA WANTS TO FACILITATE MARKET COUPLING AT BOTH DISTRIBUTION LEVEL AND EUROPEAN LEVEL.
+DISCOVER OUR VIDEO ON THE EVOLUTION OF THE ELECTRICITY MARKET http://bit.ly/ElectricityMarketElia ELIA WANTS TO FACILITATE MARKET COUPLING AT BOTH DISTRIBUTION LEVEL AND EUROPEAN LEVEL.
 WE OPEN UP OPPORTUNITIES FOR NEW PLAYERS AND NEW TECHNOLOGIES BY INNOVATING IN OUR SYSTEMS AND WITH NEW MARKET PRODUCTS.